It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 One shouldn’t obsess over certain types of food, as variety is important for everyone’s daily diet.

-Like we previously stated, having diabetes doesn’t mean you should avoid sweets altogether.
+As we previously stated, having diabetes doesn’t mean you should avoid sweets altogether.
 Having said that, most of us, diabetes or not, consume way too much sugar on a daily basis, mostly without even realizing it.

 That’s why the main point here is to consume sweets in moderation.
-No one is going t stop you from indulging in your favorite type of dessert now and again, just as long as you limit the portion size.
+No one is going to stop you from indulging in your favorite type of dessert now and again, just as long as you limit the portion size.

 It’s very important that you don’t over-indulge, something even non-diabetics do, especially here in the U.S.